devakapatel/t9-nextra-3/pages/sem-5/question-banks/psc/unit-4.md

 ### Understanding Data Alignment

-**Data alignment** occurs automatically in Pandas when performing operations on DataFrames or Series.
+Data alignment occurs automatically in Pandas when performing operations on DataFrames or Series.
 The library aligns data based on the labels of the rows (index) and columns, ensuring that operations are conducted on corresponding elements.
 If two objects do not share the same labels, Pandas will return a result that includes all unique labels from both objects, filling in any missing values with NaN (Not a Number) to indicate the absence of data[2][5].

 #### Example of Data Alignment

 When two DataFrames are aligned using the `align()` method, you can specify how to join them through various methods:

-- **Outer Join**: Combines all labels from both DataFrames, filling missing values with NaN.
+- Outer Join: Combines all labels from both DataFrames, filling missing values with NaN.
-- **Inner Join**: Only includes labels that are present in both DataFrames.
+- Inner Join: Only includes labels that are present in both DataFrames.
-- **Left Join**: Uses only the labels from the left DataFrame.
+- Left Join: Uses only the labels from the left DataFrame.
-- **Right Join**: Uses only the labels from the right DataFrame[1][4].
+- Right Join: Uses only the labels from the right DataFrame[1][4].

 For instance: